Chromatographically purified vero cell rabies vaccine.

-Each vaccine vial contains Protective power of rabies antigen (Rabies virus L-Pasteur PV-2061 propagated on Vero cell and inactivated by β-propiolactone) ≥ 2.5* IU, Human serum albumin ≥ 5.0 mg, Dextran 40 18.0 mg.
+Each vial contains protective power of rabies antigen (rabies virus L-Pasteur PV-2061 propagated on vero cell and inactivated by β-propiolactone) ≥2.5 *IU, human serum albumin ≥5 mg , dextran 40 18 mg.

 The product does not contain a preservative or antibiotic.

-The vaccine can induce immunity against rabies virus in recipient following immunization, it is used to protect against rabies.
+The vaccine can induce immunity against rabies virus in recipients following immunization, it is used to protect against rabies.

-Pre-exposure vaccination: The persons at risk of contacting rabies virus shall be vaccinated following the pre-exposure schedule, such as laboratory personnel handling material contaminated with rabies virus, they should be vaccinated, done the serum test every 6 months, need another booster injection if the antibody titer in the serum is less than 0.5 IU/ml.
+Pre-exposure vaccination: The person at risk of contacting rabies virus shall be vaccinated following the pre-exposure schedule eg, laboratory personnel handling material contaminated with rabies virus, they should be vaccinated, done the serum test every 6 months, need another booster injection if the antibody titer in the serum is <0.5 IU/mL.

 The vaccination is also necessary to the veterinarians and their assistants, animal feeders, gamekeepers, hunters, forestry workers, children in enzootic areas, travelers planning to stay in enzootic areas.

-Intramuscular administration: The 0.5 ml dose of vaccine shall be injected intramuscularly in the deltoid in adults and in the anterio-lateral region of the thigh in young children.
+IM Administration: 0.5 mL dose of vaccine shall be injected IM in the deltoid in adults and in the arterio-lateral region of the thigh in young children.
 Do not inject in the gluteal region.

-Intradermal administration: The 0.1 ml dose of vaccine (per site) shall be injected intradermally in upper arm.
+Intradermal Administration: 0.1 mL dose of vaccine (per site) shall be injected in deltoid.

-Post-exposure schedule: Auxillary therapy: The treatment of wound is very important and must be performed promptly after the bite.
-It is recommended firstly to wash the wound with large quantity of water and soap and with detergent and then apply 70% alcohol, tincture of Iodine or 0.1% Quaternary Ammonium Solution (provided no soap remains as the two products neutralize each other).
-Curative vaccination must be administered under medical supervision and only in rabies treatment centre.
+Post-exposure Schedule: Auxiliary Therapy: The treatment of wound is very important and must be performed promptly after the bite.
+It is recommended firstly to wash the wound with large quantity of water and soap and with detergent and then apply 70% alcohol, tincture of iodine or 0.1% quaternary ammonium solution (provided no soap remains as the 2 products neutralize each other).
+Curative vaccination must be administered under the medical supervision and only in babies treatment centre.

-In the case of type III, anti-rabies immunoglobulin should be administered as well on day 0.
+In the case of type III, anti-rabies immunoglobulin should be administered as well on Day 0.
+The anti-rabies immunoglobulin (20 IU/kg) of specific human rabies immune globulin or 40 IU/kg of purified rabies serum of equine origin should be used as local wound soakage injection as much as possible with the rest part for muscle injection.
 The rabies vaccine should be administered in different injection site.

 If vaccine administered in more than 6 months of exposure (cell culture rabies vaccine): Then 2 injections on D0, D3 are recommended.

-Post-exposure therapy immunization: Because rabies is fatal disease, there are no contraindications for immunization, including pregnant woman.
+Post-exposure Therapy Immunization: Because rabies is a fatal disease, there are no contraindications for immunization including pregnant women.

-Pre-exposure prophylaxis immunization: The person who is pregnant or in the active period of acute fever is recommended to delay vaccination; the person who has seriously chronic disease, disease of the nervous system, seriously hypersensitive disease or known hypersensitivity to any of the ingredients of the vaccine should avoid use.
+Pre-exposure Prophylaxis Immunization: The person who is pregnant or in the active period of acute fever is recommended to delay vaccination; the person who has seriously chronic diseases, diseases of the nervous system, seriously hypersensitive diseases or known hypersensitivity to any of the ingredients of the vaccine should avoid use.